Originally published on 17th March 2020 Last updated on 3rd February 2022

 Leaky gut and candida (a yeast overgrowth) are very common in those with hypothyroidism and Hashimoto’s too, since a leaky gut is often cited to needing to be in place in order to trigger Hashimoto’s in the first place.
 Yet most of us don’t have a clue about it.

-Addressing my gut health was one of the biggest things I did to improve my health and by doing so, my oestrogen dominance resolved as well as the infertility.
+Addressing my gut health was one of the biggest things I did to improve my health.

 My functional medicine practitioner improved my gut health by:

 - Digestive Enzymes

 - Using apple cider vinegar for low stomach acid

 - Using Grapefruit Seed Extract to remove candida (A UK test for Candida can be found here and a US test here.)

 - And being on the candida diet for a few months

 By addressing my gut health, the oestrogen dominance seemed to resolve, along with the high cortisol adrenal dysfunction (explained below) and my Hashimoto’s went in to remission.